EdgelessPE/Samare/README-en.md

 ## Other

 ### Precautions
--`Firless` will support `arm64` architecture, but not `ia32` and `ia64` architectures.
+-`Samare` will support `arm64` architecture, but not `ia32` and `ia64` architectures.
--Starting from `Firless 3.1.x`, the `iso` release package of `3.x` no longer provides `Legacy BIOS` boot support.
+-Starting from `Samare 3.1.x`, the `iso` release package of `3.x` no longer provides `Legacy BIOS` boot support.
--`Firless 3.x` requires at least a mobile storage device of `USB 3.x+`.
+-`Samare 3.x` requires at least a mobile storage device of `USB 3.x+`.
--From `Firless 3.1.x`, `Illegal Version Checker (Illegal Version Checker)` will be built-in and the boot image will be signed.
+-From `Samare 3.1.x`, `Illegal Version Checker (Illegal Version Checker)` will be built-in and the boot image will be signed.
 If the boot image is modified, the `Product Protect` mechanism may be triggered.

 ### Other options
 If you are not in line with your taste, we also provide you with some better options:
 1. **FirPE**: Maybe it is the third-party WinPE most suitable for young people, no need to say more.
-With Firless, many of them can communicate with each other, maintain active, and have high compatibility.
+Many of them can communicate with each other, maintain active, and have high compatibility.
 [Official Website](https://firpe.cn/)
 2. **Edgeless**: A new generation of PE toolbox, elegant, powerful, and full of vitality.
 With powerful plug-in functions and strong playability, FirPE and Firless also support Edgeless plug-ins.
 [Official Website](https://home.edgeless.top/)
 3. **Hikari PE**: Unlike industry benchmarks such as micro PE, Hikari PE keeps up with the forefront of the times while ensuring stable functions, exploring more possibilities for using PE to maintain PCs.
 It also supports Edgeless plug-ins, suitable for Users with a certain foundation.
 [Official Website](https://hikaripe-sc.hikaricalyx.com/)
 4. **We PE**: Classic, easy to use without a lot of words.
 [Official Website](http://www.wepe.com.cn/)